coder-akram-khan/Run-Llama3.1-On-Colab/README.md

     Answer: A key concept in statistics!
     Standard Deviation (SD) is a measure of the amount of variation or dispersion from the average value in a set of data...
     ```
+5. **Setup File**

+    For convenience, a ready-to-use Colab setup file has been added: Llama3_1.ipynb.
+Simply open the notebook and run the cells to get started!

 ---

 ## Contributions